Inspra (Eplerenone)

 Important Warnings

-There are several important conditions and situations where Inspra should not be used or requires special caution.
+There are specific conditions and situations where Inspra should not be taken or requires caution.

 Who Should Not Take Inspra

-Do not take Inspra if you are allergic to eplerenone or any ingredients, have very high levels of potassium in your blood, have severely reduced kidney function, have severe liver problems, are currently taking potassium-sparing diuretics, ketoconazole, itraconazole, clarithromycin, saquinavir, or ritonavir, are pregnant, or are breastfeeding.
+Do not take Inspra if you are allergic to eplerenone or any of its ingredients, have high potassium levels, severely reduced kidney function, severe liver problems, or are pregnant or breastfeeding.

 Medical Conditions to Discuss